After weeks — maybe months — in development, your new website is finally done.

 Maintaining, updating, and monitoring your website is a job that will last as long as your business.

-Neglecting your website is like planting a new bed of flowers but failing to water them.
+Neglecting your new website is like planting a new bed of flowers but failing to water them.

 Your website needs someone to regularly check in, monitor growth, and provide nourishment so it can live up to its full potential.